-Another reason a good and trusted family physician is important is the role they can play if you or a loved one are involved in a crash or sustain a traumatic injury.
-While the initial treatment may be provided at a hospital, and follow-up with a specialist, at some point in time, coordination of care becomes critically important.
-Even if surgery is performed years later, the family doctor can help with coordinating care, making sure medications are not counteracting each other, and even helping with communication.
+Another reason a good and trusted family physician is important, is the role they can play if you or a loved one are involved a crash or sustain a traumatic injury.
+While the initial treatment may be provided at a hospital, and follow up with a specialist, at some point in time coordination of care becomes critically important.
+Even if surgery is performed years later, the family doctor can help with: coordinating care, making sure medications are not counteracting each other, and even help with communication.
 Landau notes that nearly all medical practices have a phone tree designed specifically for this activity.
-When you call many doctors’ practices there are extensions for directions, appointments, payments, and other needs.
-In addition, most physician phone trees have a special number that says, “If this is a doctor’s office, please press #.”
+When you call many doctors’ practices there are extensions for: directions, appointments, payments, and other needs.
+In addition, most physician phone trees have a special number that says, “if this is a doctor’s office, please press #.”
 In other words, one doctor can get through to another doctor’s office a lot more easily than when you, your family, or your lawyer try to call them.